Assadism: Human rights

 The Assad regime's human rights record has been widely criticized by international organizations for its virtual absence.
 The regime's totalitarian measures were intensified after the end of the Islamist uprising in the 1980s and again during the civil war.
 The Assad regime has consistently been ranked among the worst in the world for human rights.
 The Assadists' long history of arbitrary arrests and detentions extends to neighboring Lebanon, which was occupied for nearly 30 years.
 Over the decades of Assadist rule, more than 70,000 people have been forcibly disappeared, 40,000 killed and hundreds of thousands deported in Syria, and 17,000 have gone missing in Lebanon during the occupation; the army has also targeted representatives of the Red Cross organization.
-And that's not counting the Syrian civil war, when hundreds of thousands was killed and millions fled.
+And that's not counting the Syrian civil war, when hundreds of thousands were killed and millions fled.